sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 28. We're finally done installing the operating system!
 Click *Continue*.

 Now, the installer will reboot the virtual machine.
-You'll likely see the same screen as in step 1.
+You'll either see the same screen as in step 1 or a login screen for your user.
-We need to shut down the VM and remove the ISO we used to install the operating system.
+If you see the same screen as step 1, we need to shut down the VM and remove the ISO we used to install the operating system.

 ### Remove Debian Testing ISO

 <Tabs groupId="operating-systems">
   <TabItem value="win" label="Windows">

-Shut down VM.
+VirtualBox automatically removes the installation media, so there's nothing to do for this step.

   </TabItem>
   <TabItem value="mac" label="macOS">